 So what does this have to do with anything?
 It has to do with your state of mind on EVERYTHING!

 Let me spell it out.
-When I was a kid, I had a crummy pillow for years but since I had no means or the where-with-all to solve that problem, I didn’t:
+When I was a kid, I had a crummy pillow for years but since I had no means or the where-with-all to solve that problem, I either didn’t:

 A) see it as a problem, and/or

-…empower people to believe that they can do more than they think they can.
+“…empower people to believe that they can do more than they think they can.”

 If you think that you can’t be a part of the solution, you never will be.
-In fact – and possible even worse – you stop seeing the problems.
-I see evidence of this sort thinking in my office from time to time and it is one of the things that I attempt to combat most vigorously – to empower people to believe that they can do more than they think they can.
+In fact – and possibly even worse – you stop seeing the problems.
+I see evidence of this sort of thinking in my office from time to time and it is one of the things I attempt to combat most vigorously – to empower people to believe that they can do more than they think they can.
 Rather than work completely within your sphere of knowledge and influence, start thinking that you can do anything and go anywhere and before you know it, you can go anywhere and do anything.
 At least you’re willing to try, and that’s really the victory.

 I have a small architectural firm and have spent the majority of my professional career working in small firms.
 I have never had the luxury of having an army of experienced individuals surrounding me when I ran into a problem I didn’t know how to solve.
-By that same extension, I also didn’t have a bunch of people surrounding me telling me what I can or can’t do.
+By that same extension, I also didn’t have a bunch of people surrounding me telling me what I can or can’t do either.